Relintai/pandemonium_engine_docs/usage/shaders/your_first_shader/your_first_3d_shader.md

 ```

-Godot lets you initialize a uniform with a value; here, `height_scale` is set
+Pandemonium lets you initialize a uniform with a value; here, `height_scale` is set
 to `0.5`.
 You can set uniforms from GDScript by calling the function
 `set_shader_param()` on the material corresponding to the shader.
 The value
 passed from GDScript takes precedence over the value used to initialize it in